MicrosoftDocs/azure-docs/articles/hdinsight/kafka/apache-kafka-ssl-encryption-authentication.md

 ---
-title: Apache Kafka SSL encryption & authentication  - Azure HDInsight
+title: Apache Kafka TLS encryption & authentication  - Azure HDInsight
-description: Set up SSL encryption for communication between Kafka clients and Kafka brokers as well as between Kafka brokers.
+description: Set up TLS encryption for communication between Kafka clients and Kafka brokers as well as between Kafka brokers.
 Set up SSL authentication of clients.
 author: hrasheed-msft
+ms.author: hrasheed
 ms.reviewer: jasonh
 ms.service: hdinsight
+ms.topic: conceptual
 ms.custom: hdinsightactive
-ms.topic: conceptual
 ms.date: 05/01/2019
-ms.author: hrasheed
 ---

-# Set up Secure Sockets Layer (SSL) encryption and authentication for Apache Kafka in Azure HDInsight
+# Set up TLS encryption and authentication for Apache Kafka in Azure HDInsight

-This article shows you how to set up SSL encryption between Apache Kafka clients and Apache Kafka brokers.
-It also shows you how to set up authentication of clients (sometimes referred to as two-way SSL).
+This article shows you how to set up Transport Layer Security (TLS) encryption, previously known as Secure Sockets Layer (SSL) encryption, between Apache Kafka clients and Apache Kafka brokers.
+It also shows you how to set up authentication of clients (sometimes referred to as two-way TLS).

 > [!Important]
 > There are two clients which you can use for Kafka applications: a Java client and a console client.
-Only the Java client `ProducerConsumer.java` can use SSL for both producing and consuming.
-The console producer client `console-producer.sh` does not work with SSL.
+Only the Java client `ProducerConsumer.java` can use TLS for both producing and consuming.
+The console producer client `console-producer.sh` does not work with TLS.

+> [!Note]
+> HDInsight Kafka console producer with version 1.1 does not support SSL.
 ## Apache Kafka broker setup

-The Kafka SSL broker setup will use four HDInsight cluster VMs in the following way:
+The Kafka TLS broker setup will use four HDInsight cluster VMs in the following way:

 * headnode 0 - Certificate Authority (CA)
 * worker node 0, 1, and 2 - brokers